ansible/awx/awx_collection/README.md

 [comment]: # (*  upon build of the collection                       *)
 [comment]: # (*******************************************************)

-This Ansible collection allows for easy interaction with an AWX server via Ansible playbooks.
+This Ansible collection allows for easy interaction with an Ansible Tower server via Ansible playbooks.

 This source for this collection lives in the `awx_collection` folder inside of the AWX source.